 Later there was Captain Pugwash and comic books like The Dandy and The Beano.
 The Bash Street Kids were a firm favorite and I used to regularly seek out their standalone editions at car boot sales.
 At one time I had a mountain of them stacked up in my bedroom.
 I never could recall what became of them all.

 My literary debut came at primary school when my teacher asked me to produce a short text on what I wanted to do over the coming weekend.
 The local fun fair was in town, so I began scribbling away with the kind of enthusiasm only a six year old can possess.
-The resulting poem ‘‘I want to go the fair, all my friends are there’’ may have missed out on The Pulitzer Prize, but my teacher seemed delighted with it!
+The resulting poem ‘I Want To Go The Fair, All My Friends Are There’ may have missed out on The Pulitzer Prize, but my teacher seemed delighted with it!
 I got a gold star and everything.

 Around this time I also became mesmerized by John Wyndham’s harrowing sci-fi novel The Day of the Triffids.
-In fact so gripped was I that I’d disappear off to the toilets after lights out to read it in a locked cubicle by the light of a small pocket torch. ‘‘Piss off!’’
-I hissed when one night someone knocked on the door. ‘‘Leighton?
+In fact, so gripped was I that I’d disappear off to the toilets after lights out to read it in a locked cubicle by the light of a small pocket torch. ‘‘Piss off!’’
+I hissed when someone knocked on the door one night. ‘‘Is that you Leighton?
 What the **** are you doing in there?’’

-.During this period I also began work on my own screenplay, a comedy drama called Red Light co-written with Michael Scott, an old friend from my Bratislava days.
+During this period I also began work on my own screenplay, a comedy drama called Red Light co-written with Michael Scott, an old friend from my Bratislava days.
 Flying over to Amsterdam for a series of writing weekends, we had great fun developing our characters and ironing out bumps in the plot.
-Two years later we’d finished our third draft, which we submitted to the experts at Industrial Scripts.
-They came back to us with an encouraging twenty page report best summarised as ‘‘Good, you’re on the right track.
-But…’’.
-I like to think that one day we’ll give Red Light one last roll of the dice and finally nail it.
+Two years later we finished our third draft, which we submitted to the experts at Industrial Scripts.
+They came back to us with an encouraging twenty page report best summarised as ‘‘You’re on the right track, but…’’.
+Mike and I were supposed to give it another whirl but then my life fell apart and we never got around to it.

 In early 2014 I began revising a number of my old short stories, tales based on my experiences living, working and travellng abroad.
 I got so into it I ended up writing an additional thirty from scratch as I worked through the key periods of my life.
+I found the whole process to be incredibly nostalgic and therapeutic, so much so that I’ve never looked back.
 And so the foundations were laid for Leighton Literature, the mother of delayed reactions to all the people who’d asked ‘‘How come you don’t have a blog?’’

-Leighton – April 2017
+Leighton – September 2018.